 Once again, I want to underline that chroma key green screen is not a good option for catalogue photography setup.
-It was designed for background replacement, and if you need to replace a background instead of just of filling it with a solid color, that's your best choice.
+It was designed for background replacement, and if you need to replace a background instead of just filling it with solid color, that's your best choice.
 When I say “replace a background” I mean a complex background, or any situations when you don't know which background color will be used.
 That's when you need a clearly isolated object on a separate layer – just like in transparency isolation.

 In product image retouching, complex backgrounds are either avoided or used in the photo shoots for real, like when they shoot in a real room interior.
 Most of the time the background is just a white or light gray solid color filled area, or just plain white paper or plastic if we don't isolate it.
 It's never dark and it's unlikely that we'll ever want to change it from solid color to some textured pattern.
 And it's much easier to shoot on a plain background and later isolate it with little effort than to face all the chroma key side effects like the green spill and/or holes in your objects and clothes.
 Not mentioning the fact that a bright and saturated green screen in all the images is hell for anyone's eyes, and you can't really color correct when all you do is stare at something saturated like that.

 The actions described in this article are available in the shop.
-They are free for Mindful Members.

 You can download the image for practice purposes from the gallery above.
 Just click on the thumbnail to open it in a separate window.
 You can right-click and "Save link as…" to download the image without having to open it first.